HackBulgaria/Programming101-Java/week08/2.Friday/README.md

 ### 2. Make a simple Runnable class that prints a message.

 ### 2. Use one of the previously implemented classes and now print something from the main thread.
-Now try using .joint() before printing the message from the main class.
+Now try using .join() before printing the message from the main class.

 ### 3. Make Thread that sums two integers provided from the user.